 The South Coast also takes pride in the richness of our cultural assets.
 From our many festivals; our extensive and quality artistic scene; our several craft and artisan villages as well as our unique indigenous and European heritage, the region offers a much broader dimension to the visitor, to complement the attractions of our beautiful natural environment.
 Enjoy National Parks, untouched beaches, spectacular wilderness, rivers and mountains, the rural life and big skies of the hinterland, with easy access to Australia’s premier snowfields and alpine wilderness or to our modern capital city with its famous parks, lakes and public buildings.

 Batemans Bay is a bustling coastal town with majestic seascapes.
 It’s located on the estuary of the Clyde River.
 While Batemans Bay is the largest on the coast south of Nowra, it maintains its small town atmosphere and welcomes its visitors with its fabulous estuary location, country hospitality and charm, an unspoilt natural environment and with attractions and facilities for tourists of all ages and preferences.
-There are two parks in Batemans Bay that allow dogs, BIG4 South Durras Holiday Park and BIG4 Nelligen Holiday Park.
+There are three parks in Batemans Bay that allow dogs, BIG4 South Durras Holiday Park, BIG4 Nelligen Holiday Park and BIG4 Batemans Bay Beach Resort.

 Travelling along the coast south from Batemans Bay, you reach the coastal village of Broulee.
 Broulee is a tranquil town well equipped for ‘surf and sand’ holidays.
 It’s a beachside town lying between headlands and backed by forest.
-Broulee is one of the most popular holiday centres on this part of the coast and you can stay at BIG4 Broulee Beach Holiday Park.
+Broulee is one of the most popular holiday centres on this part of the coast and you can stay at Active Holidays BIG4 Broulee.

 BROULEE BEACH – MORUYA HEADS – 21km